 DNA analysis has many practical applications beyond forensics.
 In humans, DNA testing is applied to numerous uses: determining paternity, tracing genealogy, identifying pathogens, archeological research, tracing disease outbreaks, and studying human migration patterns.
 In the medical field, DNA is used in diagnostics, new vaccine development, and cancer therapy.
 It is now possible to determine predisposition to diseases by looking at genes.

-Each human cell has 23 pairs of chromosomes: one set of chromosomes is inherited from the mother and the other set is inherited from the father.
-There is also a mitochondrial genome, inherited exclusively from the mother, which can be involved in inherited genetic disorders.
+Each human cell has 23 pairs of chromosomes: one set of chromosomes is inherited from the female parent and the other set is inherited from the male parent.
+There is also a mitochondrial genome, inherited exclusively from the female parent, which can be involved in inherited genetic disorders.
 On each chromosome, there are thousands of genes that are responsible for determining the genotype and phenotype of the individual.
 A gene is defined as a sequence of DNA that codes for a functional product.
 The human haploid genome contains 3 billion base pairs and has between 20,000 and 25,000 functional genes.